OPERA-Cal-Val/DSWx-Validation-Experiments/README.md

 # DSWx-Validation-Experiments
-Location to share useful DSWx validation scripts
+Location to share useful DSWx validation scripts.

+Put in folders indexed by last name.
+Do not modify others code/scripts.